-12. NET LOSS PER SHARE
+12. NET INCOME (LOSS) PER SHARE

-Basic loss per common share is computed by dividing the net loss for the period by the weighted average number of shares of common stock outstanding during the reporting period.
-Diluted earnings per common share reflects the effects of potentially dilutive securities, which is computed by dividing net loss by the sum of the weighted average number of common shares outstanding and dilutive common shares.
+Basic income (loss) per common share is computed by dividing the net income (loss) for the period by the weighted average number of shares of common stock outstanding during the reporting period.
+Diluted income (loss) per common share reflects the effects of potentially dilutive securities, which is computed by dividing net income (loss) by the sum of the weighted average number of common shares outstanding and dilutive common shares.